Welcome Uruguay MORE OUTINGS IN ChuyMORE OUTINGS IN Chuy

 Today, archeology and anthropology students from the entire Department of Rocha find an extraordinary deal of examples for their field outings in this area.
 From the natives’ hills (which used to be the mounds where the natives used to bury their ancestors along with their belongings) up to other historical sites forgotten in the past.

-Visit to the Santa Teresa National Park Fortress
+The Santa Teresa National Park Fortress, Chuy

 Welcome Uruguay - Outings in Chuy

-© 2007-2012 Total or partial reproduction forbidden.
+© 2007-2024 Total or partial reproduction forbidden.
 Derechos de Autor 675244 Ley 11723

 Location